treeform/vmath/README.md

 ## Zmod - GLSL mod

 GLSL uses a different type of float point mod.
-Because mod is a Nim keyword please use `zmod` when you need GLSL `mod` behavior.
+Because mod is a Nim keyword, please use `zmod` when you need GLSL `mod` behavior.

 ## Coordinate System

-Right-hand z-forward coordinate system
+Right-hand Z-forward coordinate system

 This is the same system used in the GLTF file format.